juanpablorealiniB2B/str-cypress-testrail-reporter/README.md

 **password**: _string_ password or the API key for the aforementioned user.

 **projectId**: _number_ project with which the tests are associated.

+**runId**: _number_ test run with which the tests are associated.

+## Usage from Cypress

+You need to pass the reporter options from the "cypress run" command line options, like:

+**npx cypress run --reporter-options domain="domain",username="username",password="password or api key",projectId=0,runId=0**

 # Functionality Update 03/01/2021 - Juan P. Realini